The Asia Pacific is a vast region stretching from New Zealand up to the far north of Russia.

 There is a public education system, which is improving, along with outstanding international schools.
 Most children go to school in the capital, Bandar Seri Begawan.

-Brunei as an Expat Destination
+Overview of Brunei as an Expat Destination

 - Living costs: Brunei is a low-cost place to live, with rent 32 per cent cheaper than the UK, consumer costs 31 per cent lower, and groceries 15 per cent more affordable.